sheikhdiallo/COM304_FOUNDATION_1/sessions/session11/docs/assignmentAdvice.md

 3. Evidence of my additional personal research?

     * Link / reference?
-    * Key points in this material?
+    * Key points in this reference?
     * Why is it a good reference?

 4. What next steps could I take to consolidate my knowledge of this topic?